AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 **Shorthand activation**: `Entity:beAttacked(action)`

-Also has a function, `Attackable.getAttackableness(actor, attacker)`, which traverses the `canBeAttacked` chain and return the Attackableness of this entity, which can be NO, YES, IF_CLOSE (TODO: SKIP, for being able to attack through the entity).
+Also has a function, `Attackable.getAttackableness(actor, attacker)`, which traverses the `attackableness` chain and return the Attackableness of this entity, which can be NO, YES, IF_CLOSE or SKIP (think ghosts).
 Default return value: `Attackableness.YES`.

 This function also has a shorthand activation, `Entity:getAttackableness(attacker)`, which returns `Attackableness.NO` if the entity has not been decorated with `Attackable`.